 Most North American urban areas lack high-quality infrastructure for long-distance cycling trips.
 This gap will become more critical as e-bikes continue to shrink distances, making long cycling trips easier and more accessible.

-Using international examples our presenters will give an overview of bicycle highway planning, design, and implementation.
-Join our webinar to learn more.
+Using international examples our presenters gave an overview of bicycle highway planning, design, and implementation.

 Alex Taciuk - Bike Share & Active Transportation Coordinator, University of British Columbia